tidwelltimj/spark-core-database/README.md

 mongograph.py is a very basic script to collect the data from the database and graph it.
 It's very much in a beta stage but the hope is to eventually be able to load the graphs through a web browser

+webserver.py is a tornado based sever to display graphs of the data in the mongoDB.
+It is currently set up to run in a linux environment but can be ran on windows with small changes to the directory settings